lsf37/seL4/README.md

 The seL4 microkernel
 ====================

-This project contains the source code of seL4 microkernel.

 For details about the seL4 microkernel, including details about its formal correctness proof, please see the [`sel4.systems`][1] website and associated [FAQ][2].